 Worksite falls are the leading cause of death in the construction industry.
 According to the National Institute for Occupational Safety and Health, 36.4% of construction deaths were direct results of falling from heights.

 These falls can also have far-reaching effects on families, businesses and communities.
 Medical expenses, grief and stress can take a serious toll on those close to the injured worker, and employers lose a valuable member of their operation.

 You can prevent falls with proper planning and implementation of a safety plan.
 Take a look at the most common causes of construction-related falls so you can determine the most effective solutions for your job site.

 Spills, Hazards, and Maintenance

-It takes a small spill to initiate a slip and fall.
-If that spill is at height, it can spell disaster.
+It only takes a little spill to initiate a slip and fall situation.
+If that spill is at height, it can become a disaster.
 Marking all wet areas and cleaning up spills of any sort is incredibly important.
-Slips and falls are the most common cause of traumatic brain injuries in the USA.
-Trips contribute to the same issues.
-Common hazards for slips, trips, and falls include:
+Falls are the number one cause of fatalities for construction workers in the U.S. Trips can also cause serious injury.
+Common hazards for slips, trips and falls include:

 - Wet floors and spills